Faculty Position in Drawing and Painting

 REQUIREMENTS: MFA in drawing/painting or equivalent professional experience is required.
 We seek a teacher with a minimum of three years of college teaching experience who is a practicing artist with a developing body of work, and demonstrates success as teacher and colleague.
 COA faculty in the arts often teach across traditional lines of departments or disciplines.
 The ideal candidate will possess broad interest in visual arts across disciplinary boundaries.

 Applications should include a list of 7-10 proposed courses (with short descriptions of each) on a variety of traditional and non-traditional topics within the area/s of painting and drawing in which the candidate has expertise.
 These should include basic foundational courses (introductory level) such as Drawing Techniques, Painting, Two Dimensional Design, Figure Drawing, and Illustration as well as intermediate and advanced offerings.

 Interested candidates should send a CV, list of proposed courses, and a cover letter addressing qualifications for the position and teaching philosophy.
 The CV should include contact information for three professional references.
 Please apply through Slideroom at https://collegeoftheatlanticfaculty.slideroom.com.
 10-15 slides are required.
 In addition applicants may also submit up to five minutes of time-based work.
 Review of applicants will begin on February 20, 2015 and final candidates will be invited for extended interviews and job talks in the spring of 2015, with an anticipated start date in January 2016.
+No applications will be accepted after February 20, 2015.
 Questions to Nancy Andrews: firstname.lastname@example.org

 ESSENTIAL JOB FUNCTIONS